EC528-Fall-2023/Evolution-of-Kubernetes-/README.md

 - Third party enterprise users

 ## 3.Scope and Features Of The Project:
-- Collecting and analyzing historical data related to Kubernetes’ software components, its dependencies, and how they have evolved over time.
+- Collecting and analyzing historical data related to Kubernetes’ software components, their dependencies, and how they have evolved over time.
 - Store dataset using a graphQL database
 - Design and develop an analytical framework to extract useful insights from the data